tmolteno/python-necpp/example/README.md

 The transmission coefficient is (1.0 - Gamma) and represents how much of the original signal makes it through this junction.

-## Automatically tuning the monopole
+## Searching for an optimum antenna

 If we minimize the reflection coefficient, then the performance of the antenna will be optimized.
 This is a relatively easy optimization.
 We can use matplotlib to plot the reflection coefficient